 Some takeaways from the mentioned 2017 IoT platform market report

 - Open data and interoperability become even more important.

 - IoT platform growth remains huge with high double-digit numbers until at least 2025.

-- The main drivers to acquire IoT platforms are better, faster and cheaper development and deployment.
+- The main drivers to acquire Internet of Things platforms are better, faster and cheaper development and deployment.

 - There is a growing interest in open source IoT platforms.

 - The market will go through a stage of consolidations as vendors rush to offer more complete solutions which can also be leveraged in vertical industry situations.